 The SL900A is designed for use in smart active labels (SAL), semi-passive labels and passive labels.
 Smart active labels are defined as thin and flexible labels that contain an integrated circuit and a power source.
 SAL includes in its definition both "fully active" smart labels, and semi-active smart labels, also known as battery-assisted back-scattered passive labels, both of which enable enhanced functionality and performance over passive labels.
-The IC includes sensor functionality and logging of sensor data (see Figure 10 below).
+The IC includes sensor functionality and logging of sensor data (see Figure 13 below).

-The SL900A is operating at 860 to 960 MHz and is fully EPC global Class 1 compliant.
+The SL900A is operating at 860 to 960 MHz and is fully EPCglobal Class 1 compliant.
 The chip is supplied from a single-cell battery of typically 1.5V, or from a dual cell battery (3V).

+3V batteries are recommended because of the wider operating voltage range.
 The on-chip temperature sensor and real-time clock (RTC) accommodate temperature data logging.